bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:57 PM CT, April 09</p>
+<p class="updated_time"> Latest data: 12:02 AM CT, April 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 78°, which is 6° **warmer** than yesterday.
-Tomorrow is expected to be 14° *colder* than today.
+Today's high is 64°, which is 13° *colder* than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

-- 64°
+- 63°
 - Mostly Clear
-- 53% humidity
+- 55% humidity
-- 9 mph wind
+- 13 mph wind
-- 27% cloud cover
+- 30% cloud cover
-- 64 AQI 🟨
+- 52 AQI 🟨
-- 0.24 inches of rain expected in the next 48 hours
+- 0.11 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>